google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 The first time you upload a file to an active lab you will see a warning telling you that the files won't stick around forever.
-Colab enviornments run for a fixed amount of time, less than a day, and then the environment gets recycled.
+Colab environments run for a fixed amount of time, less than a day, and then the environment gets recycled.

 For this class and for small data science and machine learning projects, this is